-The state of Montana participated in additional reporting.
-As part of the USEITI process, the Independent Administrator gathered information about state and local natural resource governance, revenues, and disbursements in Montana.
+The state of Montana participated in additional reporting about state and local natural resource governance, revenues, and disbursements.

 The state of Montana regulates extraction and interacts with extractive industry companies in Montana, particularly when they’re operating on state or private land.